 Whenever you’re stressed, you disconnect from your body and your power.
 Get more grounded and connected with a walking meditation.
 You’ll actually enjoy your walk and feel much better when you arrive at your destination.

-9. Find your Zen with technology.
+9. Find your Zen with meditation apps.

 Check out my top three favorite apps for helping you grow your meditation practice.